Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 <Initiatives of climate change issues >

-Environmental initiatives, including medium- and long-term targets for reducing CO2 emissions, are posted on our website.
+Environmental initiatives, including medium- and long-term targets for reducing CO2 emissions, are posted on our website:

-(Japanese website) https://www.nipponexpress-holdings.com/ja/sustainability/environment/
+(Japanese website) https://www.nipponexpress-holdings.com/ja/sustainability/value/environment/

-(English website) https://www.nipponexpress-holdings.com/en/sustainability/environment/
+(English website) https://www.nipponexpress-holdings.com/en/sustainability/value/environment/

 Our Integrated Reports are available on our websites: